Cherry Pie Bars with Shortbread Crust

 How to Make Cherry Pie Bars

-1. In an electric mixer, beat the butter and sugar until creamy.
+2. In an electric mixer, beat the butter and sugar until light and creamy.

-3. Add flour, salt, and baking powder.
-Blend on low until fully combined.
+4. Add the flour, salt, baking powder, and cloves.
+Blend on low until the dough comes together.

-5. Divide the dough in half: Press one half evenly into the dish.
-Place the other half in the fridge to chill.
+5. Divide the dough in half.
+Press one half evenly into the bottom of the dish.
+Put the other half in the fridge to chill.

-6. Bake the bottom crust for 10 minutes, then remove from the oven.
+6. Bake the bottom crust for 10 minutes, then take it out.

-7. Spread 21 ounces of cherry fruit filling over the crust.
+7. Spread the cherry filling evenly over the warm crust.

-8. Crumble the chilled dough evenly over the top.
+8. Crumble the chilled dough over the top.
+Leave gaps.
+You want to see cherry peeking through.

-9. Bake for 25 more minutes, or until the top is lightly golden.
+9. Bake for 25 to 30 more minutes, until the top is lightly golden.
+Baking times vary, so go by color.

 How to Store Cherry Pie Bars